News

 Executive Chairman of Iberdrola

-• The company has investment plans of 20 billion dollars in transport and distribution networks, as well as opportunities in generation
+- The company has plans to invest $20 B in transmission and distribution networks, as well as opportunities in generation

-• Iberdrola has assets of 50 billion dollars in the country, 80% of which are in electricity networks
+- Iberdrola has assets worth $50 B in the country, 80% of which are in electricity grids

-• Tomorrow, Wednesday, Galán will speak in the plenary session entitled ‘Crossroads in the energy sector: Policies, technologies and investments’
+- Tomorrow, Wednesday, Galán will speak at the plenary session called ‘Energy at the Crossroads: Policies, technologies and investments’

-The Executive Chairman of Iberdrola, Ignacio Galán, is taking part this week in the CERAWeek Conference organised by S&P Global, the largest energy event in the United States and one of the largest in the world, which is being held in Houston (Texas) from yesterday, 10 March, until Friday 14 March.
+The Executive Chairman of Iberdrola, Ignacio Galán, is taking part this week in the CERAWeek Conference organised by S&P Global, the largest energy event in the United States and one of the largest in the world, which is being held in Houston, Texas from 10 March to Friday 14.

-Ignacio Galán has held meetings with the top US energy policy makers: Energy Secretary Chris Wright and Doug Burgum, chairman of the National Energy Board and US Secretary of the Interior.
+Ignacio Galán has held meetings with the top energy policy makers in the United States: the Secretary of Energy, Chris Wright, and Doug Burgum, Chairman of the National Energy Dominance Council and US Secretary of the Interior.
 During these meetings, Galán expressed his commitment to the country, where significant growth in electricity demand is expected.

 ‘The United States is one of Iberdrola's main investment destinations.
-To the 50 billion dollars invested in the last 20 years, we are going to add more than 20 billion dollars between now and the end of the decade to modernise, expand and digitise network infrastructures, making it possible to meet the expected increase in demand in the country,’ said Galán.
+To the $50 B invested in the last 20 years, we will add more than $20 B between now and the end of the decade to modernise, expand and digitalise grid infrastructure, making the expected increase in demand in the country possible’, said Galán.

 These investments could be increased through generation projects.

-50 billion dollars in assets after two decades in the United States
+50 billion dollars in assets after two decades in the US

-After 20 years in the United States, Iberdrola has assets worth 50 billion dollars in 24 states, employs more than 9,000 people in the country and supports a total of 70,000 jobs through its purchases.
-Eighty per cent of Iberdrola's business in the US is in electricity networks.
-The company currently operates more than 170,000 kilometres of power lines in the states of New York, Connecticut, Maine and Massachusetts, among others.
-Iberdrola also has an installed capacity of around 10,000 MW.
+After 20 years in the United States, Iberdrola has assets worth $50 B in 24 states, employs more than 9,000 people in the country, and supports a total of 70,000 jobs through its purchases.
+Eighty percent of Iberdrola's business in the US is electricity grids.
+The company currently operates more than 170,000 kilometres of power lines in the states of New York, Connecticut and Maine, among others.
+Iberdrola has an installed capacity of around 10,000 MW.